-Melanie S. Taylor is a partner with Bendin, Sumrall & Ladner and is a 2017 Super Lawyer Rising Star.
+Melanie S. Taylor is a partner with Bendin, Sumrall & Ladner.
 Melanie’s representation includes corporations, business owners, hospitals and individual medical providers in complex litigation and medical malpractice matters.
 Melanie volunteers on the faculty of the National Business Institute to publish and teach national continuing education seminars throughout the year for attorneys and paralegals on the topics of medical malpractice defense, how the Affordable Care Act impacts malpractice litigation, best practices for discovery and trial, and defending premises liability cases.

 She is also counsel for businesses ranging in size from start-ups to Fortune 100 companies in the retail, banking, financial, and construction industries.
 For all of her clients, Melanie prepares her clients and experts for all stages of litigation and defends them all the way through resolution or trial.
 For mid to large-size business clients, she often advises them how to avoid litigation, train and educate managers and employees across various locations or countries, develop and implement best practices for transparent leadership, how to mitigate risk, and how to improve premises security and monitoring, including the appropriate use of drones.
 For her healthcare clients, Melanie assists with risk management, best provider/patient relationship practices, pre-suit investigations, and represents them after becoming involved in litigation or alternative dispute resolution.